 The 19 propositions thus emphasise the key role in the person-centred approach of the phenomenological field – i.e. all that the organism experiences, consciously and otherwise; this is inevitably subjective and therefore not a precise reflection of any objective reality.
 Rogers writes (1951, p.
 532):

 This theory is basically phenomenological in character, and relies heavily upon the concept of the self as an explanatory construct.
-It pictures the end-point of personality development as being a asci congruence between the phenomenal field of experience and the conceptual structure of the self.
+It pictures the end-point of personality development as being a basic congruence between the phenomenal field of experience and the conceptual structure of the self.

 Merry (2014, p.
 34) writes: ‘The nineteen propositions repay careful reading because together they provide us with an elegant theory of how and under what circumstances people change, and why certain qualities of relationship promote that change.’

 Thus, the 19 propositions are of value to counsellors both in working with clients and in developing ourselves, since – in Kelly’s words (2017, p.
 51) – ‘part of the counselling journey, specifically in PD [personal development] groups, is about encouraging those elements of our personality that are invisible to us – perhaps not-for-growth elements of ourselves – to come into our awareness, challenging us to look at them.’